ThinkEval: Practical Evaluation of Knowledge Leakage in LLM Editing using Thought-based Knowledge Graphs: Performance Evaluation

-This rise-then-fall IFR pattern in AlphaEdit, MEMIT, and RECT on Llama3-8B is attributed to the interplay between their editing strategies and catastrophic forgetting~\cite{hsueh2024editing}.
+The rise-then-fall IFR pattern in AlphaEdit, MEMIT, and RECT on Llama3-8B and GPT2-XL is attributed to the interplay between their editing strategies and ripple effects.
 As IFR relies on the product of link strengths in an implication chain, longer chains (4-5 steps) are more likely to encounter weakened links, reducing deducibility due to eroded related knowledge.
-They disrupt broader contextual connections and cause a decline in IFR beyond mid-range chains.
-However, ROME and PRUNE show lower IFR, risking over-editing the model, as reflected by their CKP.
-As illustrated in Fig.~\ref{CKP_scores}, ROME’s CKP is relatively low (0.6549 on Llama3-8B, 0.6668 on Qwen2.5-7B), indicating poor preservation of related facts, while AlphaEdit achieves a higher CKP (0.9121 on Llama3-8B).
-For Qwen2.5-7B, the predominantly increasing IFR curves prompts additional investigations to explore its robustness over extended implication chains, and is detailed in Appendix~\ref{appendix:qwen}.
-Fig.~\ref{IFRvsCKP} highlights the varying performance of these techniques.
-IFR and CKP metrics offer deeper insights into the nuanced effects of edits across implication chains, highlighting strengths and weaknesses that existing metrics overlook and underscoring the need for such robust evaluation metrics in model-editing.
+These techniques disrupt broader contextual connections, causing a decline in IFR beyond mid-range chains.
+In contrast, ROME and PRUNE show lower IFR across all models, risking over-editing, as reflected by their Preservation scores.
+As illustrated in Fig.~\ref{CKP_scores}, ROME's Preservation is relatively low (0.685 on Llama3-8B, 0.669 on Qwen2.5-7B, 0.500 on GPT2-XL), indicating poor preservation of related facts, while AlphaEdit achieves higher Preservation (0.890 on Llama3-8B, 0.869 on Qwen2.5-7B, 0.663 on GPT2-XL).
+GPT2-XL models show low preservation across all techniques due to high entanglement of facts stemming from its smaller size~(\cite{qin2024does}).
+For Qwen2.5-7B, the predominantly increasing IFR curves, such as AlphaEdit's rise from 0.108 (1-step) to 0.497 (5-step), prompt additional investigations to explore its robustness over extended implication chains, detailed in Appendix~\ref{appendix:qwen}.
+Fig.~\ref{IFRvsCKP} highlights the varying performance of these techniques. \review{For users, IFR delivers critical insights into the subtle impacts of edits across implication chains, revealing strengths and weaknesses missed by existing metrics and underscoring the importance of systematic evaluation frameworks such as \ThinkEval.}